 If you wish to change your name, you must notify your local tax office so your new name may be registered correctly in the Norwegian National Registry (Folkeregisteret).
 Likewise, if your name has ever been changed it is your responsibility to make sure that the name change has been registered in the National Registry.

-If you have changed your name abroad, you need to complete a name change form (“Melding om endring av navn”) and send it to the Norwegian Tax Administration, who is responsible for the National Registry.
+If you are a Norwegian citizen living abroad, and wish to change your name, you need to complete a name change form (“Melding om endring av navn”) and send it to the Norwegian Tax Administration, who is responsible for the National Registry.
 Name change notifications must be sent by post by applicants to the following address:

 Verification of signature

 The embassy/consul can witness your signature on a document.
 Please note that this only verifies that you have signed the document, not the content of that document, nor that you are entitled to sign it.

 Certification of copies

 The embassy/consul can certify copies of an original document.
 Please note that this only verifies that the copy is identical to the original presented, not the content or authenticity of the original document.

 Confirm information from other Norwegian authorities